![]() |

 Somebody calls "C'mon Ray...c'mon, c'mon now".

-_Chosen___Time_ follows.
+Chosen__Time_ follows.
 Ends in shooting noises.

 ICB is next.

-_Senses_ and _Dreams___Never___End_ follow.
+Senses and Dreams__Never___End_ follow.

 Cut after this one.